ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Copy_cut_paste_stitch_blocks.md

 ## To copy, cut and paste stitch blocks...

-1Select the stitch block to copy or cut.
+1. Select the stitch block to copy or cut.
 [See Selecting & locking stitches for details.](Selecting_locking_stitches)

-2Click the Copy or Cut icon.
+2. Click the Copy or Cut icon.
 The selected area or areas are copied to the clipboard.

-3Click the Paste icon.
+3. Click the Paste icon.
 The duplicate area is pasted over top of the selected area.

-4Click and drag to move the pasted stitch block.
+4. Click and drag to move the pasted stitch block.

 ![cross-stitch_editing00013.png](assets/cross-stitch_editing00013.png)